UofTPhyEssSW/Student-Workshop-Course-L1/arduino/libraries/phyduino_pico/README.md

 </p>

 # Repository Contents
-- /examples - .ino files examples for the Phyduino Pico and Analog Front End boards.
+- /examples - .ino files examples for the Phyduino Pico board.
 - /src - Source files for the library (.cpp, h)
 - keyword.txt - Keyword for this library that are highlighted in the Arduino IDE.
 - library.properties - Library properties for the Arduino Package Manager.